 Karni Mata Temple is located in the town of Deshnoke so, by car, it will take you around 45 minutes to drive there.
 There is limited free parking outside the temple.

-Luckily, it’s pretty much a one way road the whole way there along NH62, so you won’t get lost!
-But, here’s a map below to help you locate it.
+Luckily, it’s pretty much a one-way road the whole way there along NH62, so you won’t get lost!

 How to get to Karni Mata Temple